el2e10/interpreter-and-compiler-in-go/README.md

 ## Ideas for customization
  - [ ] Add comments
  - [ ] Add history in REPL. ie. When the up arrow is clicked the previous statement should appear
  - [ ] Add character escaping in string. eg: r""
+ - [ ] Add support for -ve array indexing
+ - [ ] Add more building function for arrays